Coddiction-101/Word-Counter-Web-App/README.md

 Clean, minimal design and responsive layout

-Built with plain HTML, CSS, and vanilla JavaScript
+Built with plain HTML, CSS, and vanilla JavaScript or Javascript

 **Usage**
 Open index.html in any modern browser and start typing your text.
 The statistics update instantly below the textarea.